Nebraska Football Prospect Heinrich Haarberg Nearing Double Digit Offers

-Nebraska football hasn’t given Heinrich Haarberg an official offer just yet.
-That doesn’t mean the Kearney Catholic dual-threat quarterback is sitting around waiting for them to come calling.
+The University of Nebraska hasn’t given Heinrich Haarberg an official offer just yet, but that doesn’t mean the Kearney Catholic dual-threat quarterback is sitting around waiting for them to come calling.

-Haarberg might not have the offer he’d like the most, but plenty of other college football programs have come calling.
-The latest school to make contact illustrates that not only can Haarberg play some football, but he’s also got plenty going on upstairs.
+Haarberg might not have the offer he’d like the most, but plenty of other college football programs have been in contact.
+The latest school to reach out illustrates that not only can Haarberg play some football, but he’s also got plenty going on academically.

-The Nebraska native announced on his Twitter account the Yale Bulldogs scholarship offer got his scholarship offers near double digits with nine.
-Yale isn’t even the only Ivy League school to reach out.
+The Nebraska native announced on his Twitter account that the Yale Bulldogs are the latest to come calling, which has his offers nearing double digits with nine.
+Yale isn’t the only Ivy League school to reach out, either.
 Earlier this winter, Harvard made contact as well.

-UMASS isn’t quite at the level of those other schools but has also given Haarberg an offer and is considered one of the top academic schools in the country that also offers a high-level football program.
+UMASS isn’t quite at the level of those other schools but has also given Haarberg an offer.
+They’re considered one of the top academic schools in the country that also has a high-level football program.

-UMASS is one of six FBS level schools asking the quarterback to come to play for them.
-Buffalo, Central Michigan, Northern Illinois, Old Dominion, and Wyoming are the other FBS level schools.
-Northern Iowa is the third FCS school and the closest to his home state of Nebraska.
-Should he decided to go there, he might have peace of mind in the fact that Panthers just added two former Huskers to their coaching staff.
+UMASS is one of six FBS-level schools asking the quarterback to come to play for them — Buffalo, Central Michigan, Northern Illinois, Old Dominion, and Wyoming are the others.

+Northern Iowa is the closest school to his home state of Nebraska.
+Should he decide to go there, he might have peace of mind with the fact that the Panthers just added two former Huskers to their coaching staff.

 Excited to have received an offer from Yale! @AlNetter @KCStarsFootball @jenkins_elite pic.twitter.com/Au2KqmoVqP